opengitorg/openmr-git-course/_episodes/01-introductions.md

 questions:
 - "What is Git?"
 - "Why use version control?"
-- "Collaboration and Open Science"
+- "Git & Github"
+- local git setup
 bjectives:
 - "Understand the benefits of an automated version control system."
 - "Understand the difference between Git and GitHub."